bitrix24/b24restdocs/api-reference/chat-bots/commands/imbot-command-register.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not exported to prod_" %}
+{% note alert "TO-DO _not deployed to prod_" %}

-- edits needed for writing standards
+- corrections needed for writing standards
-- parameter types are not specified
+- parameter types not specified
-- parameter mandatory status is not indicated
+- required parameters not indicated
-- not all parameters have examples in the table
+- examples missing for some parameters in the table
-- examples are missing
+- examples are absent
 - success response is missing
 - error response is missing
 - links to pages that have not yet been created are not specified